MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

 Again, preprocessor directives ensure that the `ContainerContentChangingEventArgs.Phase` property is only used where it is supported.
 We make use of the previously unused `GetImageSourceAsync()` method to load the image files into the `GridView` on platforms other than Windows.
-At this point, we will accommodate the changes made above by editing to the `ImageFileInfo` class.
+At this point, we will accommodate the changes made above by editing the `ImageFileInfo` class.

 ### Creating a separate code path for other platforms